onc-healthit/lantern-back-end/endpointmanager/README.md

   Default value: disable

+* **LANTERN_QHOST**: The hostname where the queue is hosted.

+  Default value: localhost

+* **LANTERN_QPORT**: The port where the queue is hosted.

+  Default value: 5672

+* **LANTERN_QUSER**: The user that the application will use to read and write from the queue.

+  Default value: capabilityquerier

+* **LANTERN_QPASSWORD**: The password for accessing the database as user LANTERN_QUSER.

+  Default value: capabilityquerier

+* **LANTERN_CAPQUERY_QNAME**: The name of the queue being accessed.

+  Default value: capability-statements

+* **LANTERN_CAPQUERY_NUMWORKERS**: The number of workers to use to parallelize processing of the capability statements.

+  Default value: 10

+* **LANTERN_CAPQUERY_QRYINTVL**: The length of time between performing batch queries of endpoints for their capability statements.
+This is in minutes.

+  Default value: 1380 (23 hours)

 * **LANTERN_ENDPTINFO_CAPQUERY_QNAME**: The name of the queue used by the endpointmanager and the capabilityquerier.

   Default value: endpoints-to-capability